andrebrito0/SPE25_Presentation/README.md

 ## Repository Contents

-- `data/` – datasets used for analysis
+- `complete_mobility_data` – dataset used for analysis
-- `presentation/` – slides and figures for the conference talk
+- `presentation` – slides and figures for the conference talk
-- `presentation with appendix/` – slides and figures for the conference talk with additional information on model specification
+- `presentation with appendix` – slides and figures for the conference talk with additional information on model specification
-- `references/` – bibliographic and supporting materials
+- `references` – bibliographic and supporting materials